The waterfalls

 Located at the foot of the campsite, from the top of its 64 meters, this waterfall dominates the village of Artemare and the Fierloz massif.

-It is a limestone cliff fed by the river Séran.
+This is a limestone cliff fed by the river Séran.
 During the cold winters, this waterfall is impressive and its water flow due to the snow on the Retord plateau makes this site incredibly beautiful.
 A dizzying hubbub comes crashing against the rock and flows at the foot of the castle (private property).

 The river then flows peacefully along the campsite.